CiaranWelsh/PokerX/lib/googletest/googlemock/docs/for_dummies.md

 *   Since you're overriding a virtual method, we suggest adding the `override` keyword.
 For const methods the 4th parameter becomes `(const, override)`, for non-const methods just `(override)`.
 This isn't mandatory.
-*   Repeat until all virtual functions you want to mock are done.
+*   Repeat until all virtual functions you want to mock are game_ended.
 (It goes without saying that *all* pure virtual methods in your abstract class must be either mocked or overridden.)